metaforr/metafor/README.md

 We are using data from two R packages:

-- **available** [CRAN](https://cran.r-project.org/web/packages/available/index.html) : This package let us "Check if the Title of a Package is Available, Appropriate and Interesting".
+- **available** [CRAN](https://cran.r-project.org/web/packages/available/index.html): This package let us "Check if the Title of a Package is Available, Appropriate and Interesting".
-- **pkgsearch** [CRAN](https://cran.r-project.org/web/packages/pkgsearch/index.html) : This package helped us "Search CRAN metadata about packages by keyword, popularity, recent activity, package name and more.
-Uses the 'R-hub' search server, see <https://r-pkg.org> and the CRAN metadata database, that contains information about CRAN packages.
-Note that this is _not_ a CRAN project."
+- **pkgsearch** [CRAN](https://cran.r-project.org/web/packages/pkgsearch/index.html): This package helped us "Search CRAN metadata about packages by keyword, popularity, recent activity, package name and more.
+Uses the 'R-hub' search server, see <https://r-pkg.org> and the CRAN metadata database, that contains information about CRAN packages."